 Below are teaching manuals written by teachers to enhance teaching A Land Remembered.
-Teaching manuals are useful to teach language arts, social studies, and science coordinated with the Sunshine State Standards of the Florida Department of Education.
+These teaching manuals are useful in teaching language arts, social studies, and science coordinated with the Sunshine State Standards of the Florida Department of Education.

 An Elementary Teacher’s Manual for A Land Remembered: Student Edition

 The vocabulary lists, comprehension questions, and post-reading activities for each chapter in A Land Remembered: Student Edition makes this teacher’s manual a valuable resource for middle schools using the novel A Land Remembered to explore Florida history and culture.
 Margaret Paschal also provides field trip ideas and other resources to further engage students.

 About the author – Margaret Paschal has taught in Florida for thirty years, and has used A Land Remembered: Student Edition to teach Florida Challenges and Choices, as well as U.S. and Florida History, to middle school students at Tarpon Springs Middle School.